Tadashi Maeda (admiral): Military career

-Pre-WW2
+Pre-World War II

 After joining the Naval Staff, he worked at the European Affairs section for one and a half years before moving to the Naval Station at Ōminato, where he was stationed between 1932 and 1934.
 During this time period, his wife died, and Maeda did not remarry.
 In early 1937, Maeda became the adjutant to Rear Admiral Sonosuke Kobayashi during his visit to England to represent Japan in the Coronation of King George VI and Queen Elizabeth.
 They traveled aboard the cruiser Ashigara.
 Afterwards, he served as aide-de-camp to admirals Zengo Yoshida and Kiyoshi Hasegawa.

 Maeda became the Japanese naval attaché to the Netherlands in 1940.
 Following the German invasion of Denmark and Norway, he warned the Dutch that an invasion of their country was certain and they began to prepare accordingly.
 In October that year, he went to Batavia in a diplomatic mission attempting to secure trade between the Dutch East Indies and Japan – particularly in oil.
 In addition to trade negotiations, he was also tasked with espionage and establishing a fifth column, supported by civilians such as Shigetada Nishijima.
 Maeda returned to Japan in mid-1941, when he was made deputy of the European Affairs section under his elder brother Minoru Maeda.